If you are using Binghamton University resources for email, you are expected to abide by the Binghamton University Computer and Network Usage Policy.

 University offices and individual members of the University community rely on Binghamton University email addresses as their primary means of communication both to individuals (via one-on-one email messages) and to the community at large (via listservs and other multi-recipient transmissions).
 Although some mail, both "official" and unofficial, is sent both by email and in hard copy, the University sends all official mail to faculty, staff, and students to their individual email addresses in the "binghamton.edu" domain, and sometimes only to those addresses.
 By "official" we mean such things as grades, offers (and denials) of employment, library overdue and book-arrival notices, bills for tuition and fees, notices of probation or suspension or termination, and letters of commendation or reprimand -- among many other time-sensitive and important communications we could mention.
 For that reason, all faculty, staff, and students should check their Binghamton email frequently and are expected to do so at least weekly during the academic year while classes are in session.
 Individual faculty and others may require even more frequent checks by, for example, students enrolled in a particular course or employees working in a particular office.
 Users should recognize that their email can contain important and highly confidential information that they may wish to ensure remains secure and confidential by not giving others access to it.

 Viruses, worms and spam (unsolicited commercial email) have become increasingly prevalent in electronic mail sent to the University community, some of it capable of causing damage to our infrastructure and resulting in costly downtime.
 In order to protect the integrity of campus computing, Google provides spam filtering for campus email.
-Click here for more info. on Gmail.
+Click here and here, for more info. on Gmail.

 Transfer Google Account messages